reemals/CardGame/README.md

 # CardGame
-A magic trick using java (the sercret is simply a bit of Math :) )
+A magic trick using java

+  (the sercret is simply: Math :) )